turtlecoin/meta/Development Plan.md

 ## Current Issues

 * ***Daemon is wrapped in a giant try/catch block***
-* Fails to sync or loses sync sporadiacly
+* Fails to sync or loses sync sporadically
 * Core services do not recover from exceptions gracefully (abort, dumps, etc)
 * Client services (RPC) are not designed to handle more than a few connections safely.
 * Daemon forks (not as often as it once did) and continues down an alternate chain until resynced.